 Increased heart rate

-The symptoms of hemolytic anemia may look like other health problems.
-Always see your?healthcare provider for a diagnosis.
+Many of these symptoms can be caused by other health problems.
+Always see your healthcare provider for a diagnosis.

 How is G6PD deficiency diagnosed?

 Your healthcare provider can diagnose G6PD deficiency with a simple blood test.
 You may need this test if: